awsdocs/aws-systems-manager-user-guide/doc_source/ssm-using-shared.md

-# Use a shared Systems Manager document<a name="ssm-using-shared"></a>
+# Using shared SSM documents<a name="ssm-using-shared"></a>

-When you share a Systems Manager document, the system generates an Amazon Resource Name \(ARN\) and assigns it to the command\.
+When you share an SSM document, the system generates an Amazon Resource Name \(ARN\) and assigns it to the command\.
 If you select and run a shared document from the Amazon EC2 console, you do not see the ARN\.
-However, if you want to run a shared Systems Manager document from a command line application, you must specify a full ARN\.
-You are shown the full ARN for a Systems Manager document when you run the command to list documents\.
+However, if you want to run a shared SSM document from a command line application, you must specify a full ARN\.
+You are shown the full ARN for an SSM document when you run the command to list documents\.

 **Note**
 You are not required to specify ARNs for AWS public documents \(documents that begin with AWS\-\*\) or documents that you own\.

-## Use a shared Systems Manager document \(command line\)<a name="ssm-using-shared-cli"></a>
+## Use a shared SSM document \(command line\)<a name="ssm-using-shared-cli"></a>

-**To list all public Systems Manager documents**
+**To list all public SSM documents**

 ------
 #### [ Linux ]